gerauber/sql_tutorial/readme.md

 ![dataset](static/database.png)

 The Chinook database is stored in `Chinook.db`.
-It is also provided in this tutorial, though it is coming from [SQLite Tutorials](https://www.sqlitetutorial.net/sqlite-sample-database/) and can b downloaded using the following [link](https://www.sqlitetutorial.net/wp-content/uploads/2018/03/chinook.zip).
+It is also provided in this tutorial, though it is coming from [SQLite Tutorials](https://www.sqlitetutorial.net/sqlite-sample-database/) and can be downloaded using the following [link](https://www.sqlitetutorial.net/wp-content/uploads/2018/03/chinook.zip).

 ### Remarks